When does Cyber Monday end and are the deals as good as Black Friday?

 The last few days have seen many retailers slashing their prices for Black Friday, and the deals aren't done yet.
 In fact, we've been scouring the sales to bring you round ups of the best of the best bargains to help you get more bang for your buck:

-- Cyber Monday toy deals (opens in new tab)
+- Best Cyber Monday toy deals

-- Cyber Monday perfume deals (opens in new tab)
+- Best Cyber Monday perfume deals

-- Best Cyber Monday microwave deals (opens in new tab)
+- Best Cyber Monday dual air fryer deals

 But as Which? research (opens in new tab) found that nine out of 10 Black Friday deals were actually cheaper at other times of the year, it's important to be savvy to make sure you bag a genuine bargain.

-Personal finance expert Rachel Lacey (opens in new tab) says: "Always keep at the back of your mind that Black Friday is a retailer’s ruse to get us to spend more money.
+Personal finance expert Rachel Lacey says: "Always keep at the back of your mind that Black Friday and Cyber Monday is a retailer’s ruse to get us to spend more money.
 Yes, there will be bargains out there, but you could easily end up spending more than you can afford, quite possibly on things you don’t need or won’t get used.

 "Don’t beat yourself up if you do get carried away though.
 If in the cold light of day you realise you’ve spent too much, you may be able to return items and get a refund."